LineChan/push_swap/README.md

 - **sort_three** sorts 3 element with less than 3 instructions
 - **sort_seven** sorts 7 elements with less than 12 instructions
 - **insert_sort** sorts short lists (with less than 20 elements)
 - **quick_sort** is used for every other lists.
 Sort 100 elements with less than 900 instructions, and around 6600 for 500 elements.
-This is an average number, see below for further details.
+This is an average number, see :arrow_down: for further details.

 ## Quicksort described step-by-step